composor/composi/docs/jsx.md

 One Tag to Rule Them All
 ------------------------
 Because of the way JSX works, there must always be one enclosing tag for all the other tags you wish to create.
-You cannot return a groups of siblings.
+You cannot return a group of siblings.
 They need to be contained in another tag.
 For example, suppose you wanted to create some list items to insert in a list:

 ```javascript
 const badJSX = new Component({